clziegler/ipsw_downloader/README.md

 * [Setup](#setup)

 ## General info
-This project is simple way to download the latest ISPW files for iPhone an iPad
+This project is simple way to download the latest ISPW files for iPhone and iPad

 ## Features
 * Simple command-line interface